uPortal-Project/uPortal/CONTRIBUTING.md

 ## Create the working (topic) branch

 Create a "topic" branch on which you will work.
-The convention is to name the branch using the JIRA issue key.
+The convention is to name the branch using the JIRA issue key and a short indication of its topic.
 If there is not already a Jira issue covering the work you want to do, create one.
 Assuming you will be working from the master branch and working on the Jira UP-123 :

-    git checkout -b UP-123 master
+    git checkout -b UP-3413_add-jsr286-css master

+This way one can identify at a glance from your feature branch name both roughly what it's about and where to get more information.

 For a more in-depth description of the git workflow check out the [uPortal Git Workflow](https://wiki.jasig.org/display/UPC/Git+Workflow+for+Non-Committers)